Baagsma/PBQA/examples/README.md

 Unless manually assigned, the slots are allocated in the order they are requested.
 If the number of available slots is exceeded, the last slot is reused for any excess pattern-model pairs.
 This ensures that the cache slot will never exceed the number of processes available.

-The `assign_cache_slot` method can be used to manually assign a cache slot to a specific pattern-model pair.
+The `link` method can be used to manually assign a cache slot to a specific pattern-model pair.
 This method assigns a cache slot to a given pattern and model combination.
 Optionally, a specific cache slot can be provided, up to the number of available processes.

 ```python